Shabbat & Holiday Blessings: Inclusive All Gender & Non-binary Blessings for Children

 After lighting the Sabbath candles, many people wave their hands in a circular motion three times and bring their hands to their face when finished.
-A beautiful interpretation of this practice is that it helps us bring the light and peace of Shabbat into our neshamahs, our homes, and our
+A beautiful interpretation of this practice is that it helps us bring the light and peace of Shabbat into our neshamahs, our homes, and our families.

 A prayer for all types of mothers, to say on the Shabbat before Mother's Day (or anytime).